oliver-ostojic/ai-trainer/README.md

 - **AI-Powered Recommendations**
   Get personalized suggestions for weights, reps, and sets based on your workout history and progress.

-- **Machine Recognition**
-  Use your camera to scan gym equipment, and the app will automatically identify the machine and pre-fill your workout data.

 - **Dynamic Workout Scheduling**
   Create and manage workout plans, such as "Leg Day" or "Arm Day," and receive reminders for scheduled workouts.